Parkland school shooter to get life sentence for killing 17

 FORT LAUDERDALE, Fla.
 (AP) — A jury spared Florida school shooter Nikolas Cruz from the death penalty Thursday for killing 17 people at a Parkland high school in 2018, sending him to prison for the remainder of his life in a decision that left many families of the victims angered, baffled and in tears.

+“This is insane.
+Everyone knows right?
+This is insane,” Chen Wang, cousin of shooting victim Peter Wang, said at a news conference after the jury’s decision was read.
+“We need justice.”

+Cruz, 24, pleaded guilty a year ago to murdering 14 students and three staff members, and wounding 17 others, at Marjory Stoneman Douglas High School on Feb.
+14, 2018.

-The jury’s decision came after seven hours of deliberations over two days, ending a three-month trial that included graphic videos and photos from the massacre and its aftermath, heart-wrenching testimony from victims’ family members and a tour of the still blood-spattered building.
+The three-month trial to determine whether he should be executed included graphic videos and photos from the massacre and its aftermath, heart-wrenching testimony from victims’ family members and a tour of the still blood-spattered building.
+The jury rejected the death penalty after deliberating for about seven hours over two days.

-Cruz, his hair unkempt, largely sat hunched over and stared at the table as the jury’s recommendations were read.
-Rumblings grew from the family section — packed with about three dozen parents, spouses and other relatives of the victims — as life sentences were announced.
+Cruz, his hair unkempt, largely sat hunched over and stared at the table as the jury’s decisions were read.
+Rumblings grew from the family section — packed with about three dozen parents, spouses and other relatives of the victims — as it became apparent the jury was not going to recommend the death penalty.
 Many shook their heads, looked angry or covered their eyes as the judge spent 50 minutes reading the jury’s decision for each victim.
 Some parents sobbed as they left court.

-The jury found there were aggravating factors to warrant the death penalty for each victim, however, they also found mitigating factors.
-And the jury could not agree that the aggravating factors outweighed the mitigating ones.
+Jury foreman Benjamin Thomas, in an interview broadcast on local TV station WPLG, indicated that more than one juror voted for life in prison instead of the death penalty.

+“We went through all the evidence and some of the jurors just felt that was the appropriate sentence,” Thomas said.
+“I didn’t vote that way, so I’m not happy with how it worked out, but everyone has the right to decide for themselves.”

+He said he feels bad for the families of victims and that “it hurt” to watch the decisions being read in court.
+“There’s nothing we could do.
+It’s the way the law is.
+And that’s how we voted,” he said.

+“This has been really hard on my heart … I’d rather not see anything like this ever again.”

-Tony Montalto, father of Gina Montalto, said: “How can the mitigating factors make this shooter, who they recognized committed this terrible act — acts, plural — shooting, some victims more than once on a pass, pressing the barrel of his weapon to my daughter’s chest — that doesn’t outweigh that poor little what’s-his-name had a tough upbringing?”
+Tony Montalto, father of Gina Montalto, expressed disbelief at the finding.
+He said the jury recognized that Cruz committed terrible acts, “shooting, some victims more than once on a pass, pressing the barrel of his weapon to my daughter’s chest.
+That doesn’t outweigh that poor little what’s-his-name had a tough upbringing?”

 “Our justice system should have been used to punish this shooter to the fullest extent of the law,” he said.

-Montalto, president of Stand With Parkland, the group that represents most of the families and other relatives, also said the decision would do nothing to deter another person from gunning down multiple people in a school.
+Montalto, president of Stand With Parkland, which represents most of the families and other relatives, also said the decision would do nothing to deter another person from gunning down multiple people in a school.

 Michael Schulman, the stepfather of teacher Scott Beigel, said the decision gives anyone a license to kill, then claim mental illness as a defense.
 “This animal deserves to die.
 He hunted all of these people,” Schulman said.
 “He planned it for months.”